 SIEM tools proactively collect, store, and analyze the voluminous log file data from all of your IT hardware and software like firewalls, switches, WiFi systems, and intrusion detection systems.
 Today’s modern SIEM solutions employ sophisticated algorithms, machine learning (ML), and artificial intelligence (AI)) that automatically analyze and correlate all of the log data received and look for patterns of suspicious or malicious behavior.
 SIEM tools give IT teams the ability to respond before and during threats proactively and to determine the specific type and nature of suspicious activity after such attempted attacks.

-For more detail on SIEM, please read here.
+For more details on SIEM, please read here.

 12. Utilize a Product or Service to Conduct Regular Dark Web Research